Architecture

 Relay Service

 The Relay service is a TURN server in WebRTC terminology.
 In fact, we use an open-source implementation called Coturn.
-The purpose of this service is to be a "plan B" and relay traffic between peers in case a peer-to-peer connection isn't possible.
+The purpose of this service is to be a "plan B" and relay traffic between peers in case a point-to-point connection isn't possible.

 relay-dia